 Given these considerations, town incorporation boundaries of Massanutten might look like what is shown in the following map.
 The areas shaded in white represent properties within the incorporated town and the areas shaded in green represent the George Washington National Forest.
 Such an incorporated town of Massanutten could be a tangible, real place that focuses civic pride and community identity on a legally defined area.

 Please take note that these are the hypothetical (not proposed) incorporation boundaries of a town of Massanutten.
 The boundaries have been deemed necessary to analyze the feasibility of incorporating the Massanutten community into a town.
 For the remainder of the report, the hypothetical town will often be referred to as the «town» — this reference is for the purposes of the feasibility analysis and the report.

 It should also be noted that the most of land encompassed within the incorporated town boundaries have been surveyed for the purposes of master planning as required by the Rockingham County Zoning Ordinance.
 This includes Massanutten Village, Woodstone Meadows, Village Festival, and Massanutten Station.
-These surveys could reduce costs for platting as part of incorporation (as discussed in Section II).
+These surveys could reduce costs for platting as part of incorporation (as discussed in SECTION II.
+Town Incorporation in Virginia).